Galeazzo Ciano: Foreign minister

 On the afternoon of 24 July 1943, Mussolini summoned the Fascist Grand Council to its first meeting since 1939, prompted by the Allied invasion of Sicily.
 At that meeting, Mussolini announced that the Germans were thinking of evacuating the south.
 This led Dino Grandi to launch a blistering attack on his longtime comrade.
 Grandi put on the table a resolution asking King Victor Emmanuel III to resume his full constitutional powers – in effect, a vote leading to Mussolini's ousting from leadership.
-The motion won by an unexpectedly large margin, 19–8, with Ciano voting in favor.
+The motion won by an unexpectedly large margin, 19–8, with Ciano voting in favour.
 Mussolini's replacement was Pietro Badoglio, an Italian general in both World Wars.
 Mussolini did not expect the vote to have substantive effect, and showed up for work the next morning as usual.
 That afternoon, the king summoned him to Villa Savoia and dismissed him from office.
 Upon leaving the villa, Mussolini was arrested.
-For the next two months he was moved from place to place to hide him and prevent his rescue by the Germans.
-Ultimately, Mussolini was sent to Gran Sasso, a mountain resort in Abruzzo.
-He was kept in complete isolation in a hotel in Campo Imperatore until rescued by German paratroopers on 12 September 1943.
-Mussolini then set up a puppet government in the area of northern Italy still under German occupation called the Italian Social Republic.